Heidi Scheuermann

-Heidi E. Scheuermann is a Republican politician and businesswoman who served for sixteen years in the Vermont House of Representatives.
+Heidi E. Scheuermann is an American politician who served in the Vermont House of Representatives as a member of the Republican Party.
 She represented the Lamoille-1 Representative District.
 Before being a State Representative, she served on the Town of Stowe's Select Board from 2004 to 2010, which included two terms as chair of the Select Board.
 After sixteen years in the Vermont State House, she did not run for reelection in 2022.

 She is also an owner of Allegro Properties, a commercial and residential real estate company that oversees apartments owned by herself, her parents, and her siblings.

 Early life

 Scheuermann was born in Burlington, Vermont.
 She grew up in the Village of Stowe and attended Stowe High School.
 She earned her bachelor's degree in Arts Education from St. Louis University, and then spent three years from 1994 to 1997 in the United States Peace Corps.
 During her time in the Peace Corps, she taught English as a Second Language in Klodzko, Poland.